Kareadita/Kavita/UI/Web/README.md

 Run `npx playwright test --reporter=line` or `npx playwright test` to run e2e tests.

-## Connecting to your dev server via your phone
+## Connecting to your dev server via your phone or any other compatible client on local network

-ng serve --host 0.0.0.0
+Update 'localhost' apiUrl and hubUrl in Kavita/UI/Web/src/environments/environment.ts to your dev machines ip.
-and update environment.ts to your local ip.
+Run `npm run start`

 ## Notes:
 - injected services should be at the top of the file